The Himalayan Fair

 A unique experience

-Fairgoers will be treated to classical Odissi dance by Jyoti Kala Mandir; Bollywood dance, local Bhutanese and Tibetan community groups presenting dance and music and the traditional offerings by local dance schools of Bharata Natyam, classical South Indian dance.
+Fairgoers will be treated to classical Odissi dance by Jyoti Kala Mandir; Bollywood dance, local Bhutanese and Tibetan community groups presenting dance and music and the traditional offerings by two local dance schools of Bharata Natyam, classical South Indian dance.

 Since 1983, the Himalayan Fair has raised over $300,000 from gate donations and raffle sales and all the proceeds have gone to build schools, support orphanages, pay Teachers and support over 50 organizations abroad.
 Raffle tickets can be purchased as you enter the fair and additional donations are appreciated and all go to charity.